We have sent you and email with instructions on how to reset your password.

 About This Activity

-The 4th Annual Hometown Hope Run is a benefit run for the Gospel Rescue Mission in Muskogee.
+The 5th Annual Hometown Hope Run is a benefit run for the Gospel Rescue Mission in Muskogee.
 The race starts and ends at the Gospel Rescue Mission at the corner of S 2nd St and Elgin (326 S 2nd St Muskogee, OK).
-There will be a 1 mile Fun Run/Walk and chip timed 5k on a certified course (click here to see the map) that is over 80% on the very flat Centennial Trail.
-New to Hometown Hope this year will be 10k race that will start at 7:30 am.
-The 10k course will be mostly on the Centennial Trail and some on new trail extension that follows Coody Creek.
+There will be a 1 mile Fun Run/Walk and chip timed 5k on a USATF certified course (click here to see the map of 5k) that is almost all on the very flat Centennial Trail.

-This is race is sanctioned by the United States Track and Field Assocation (USATF) and medals will be awarded to USATF Standard Age Groups (Every 5 year Age Groups) for both the 5k and 10k races.
+This is race is sanctioned by the United States Track and Field Assocation (USATF) and medals will be awarded to USATF Standard Age Groups (Every 5 year Age Groups) for the 5k race.

 Key Dates and Details:

-- T-shirts: Guaranteed for all who sign up before 9/11.
+- T-shirts: Guaranteed for all who sign up before the price increase on Oct 2nd, so sign up by October 1st for a lower price and a guaranteed shirt!!!
 Shirts after that are first come first serve.

 - Packet pick up/Late Registration: Available at the Gospel Rescue Mission (326 S 2nd St Muskogee, OK) the Friday before the race from 12:00 to 6:00 pm.
 Packet Pickup and Registration is also available on race day starting at 6:30 am.